filmhubhq/filmhubhq.github.io/_posts/2014-3-12-twenty-filmmakers-twitter.md

 While there are a lot of great people sharing filmmaking tips on Twitter, the problem is, there are a LOT of filmmakers Tweeting!

-To help you out, I have <href="http://www.filmmakingstuff.com/20-filmmaker-thought-leaders-to-follow-on-twitter/">listed 20 Filmmakers To Follow on Twitter.</href>
+To help you out, I have <a href="http://www.filmmakingstuff.com/20-filmmaker-thought-leaders-to-follow-on-twitter/">listed 20 Filmmakers To Follow on Twitter.</a>